 Our business activities are subject to various restrictions under U.S. export and similar laws and regulations, including the U.S. Department of Commerce's Export Administration Regulations and various economic and trade sanctions regulations administered by the U.S. Treasury Department's Office of Foreign Assets Control.
 The U.S. export control laws and U.S. economic sanctions laws include restrictions or prohibitions on the sale or supply of certain products and services to U.S. embargoed or sanctioned countries, governments, persons and entities.
+For example, the U.S. and other countries have implemented economic and other sanctions in response to the Russia-Ukraine crisis.
+These sanctions and any additional sanctions may impact our ability to continue to operate in Russia and other affected regions.
 In addition, various countries regulate the import of certain technology and have enacted or could enact laws that could limit our ability to provide our services and operate our cloud platform or could limit our customers' ability to access or use our services in those countries.